Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 To the poetic:

 We’ve joked on the site before about the macho resistance to wearing PPE.
-About the workers who take pride in the calluses that have built up on their hands.
-The ones who wrap their safety gloves in duct tape so they can still be worn long after the expiry date has been met.
+About the workers who take pride in the built-up calluses on their hands.
+The ones who wrap duct tape around their safety gloves, to keep wearing them long after the expiry date has passed.

 I get it, you don’t like gloves.
 But what I don’t get is why you would sacrifice the use of your hands to save your pride.
 I never want to hear someone say the sentence “it’s part of the job.”

 We set out to hear from real people about why they hate safety gloves so much.
 Then we used the feedback to find solutions to their complaints.
-Not only for their own sake but the sake of their safety managers who are exhausted from trying to keep workers safe.
+Not only for their sake but the sake of their exhausted safety managers who are sick of non-compliance.

 Since most of the dissent came from Facebook, that became our social media of choice.
 To inspire Facebook users to comment, we posted this picture: